pluralsight/guides/building-a-crud-interface-with-react-and-ruby-on-rails/article.md

 It all looks good, but how do we know which item we’re deleting?
-We’re going to use the bind() method.
-The bind() method will bind the id of the item to ‘this’, so it will send the id as an argument.
+We’re going to use the `bind()` method.
+The `bind()` method will bind the `id` of the item to `this`, causing the id to send as an argument.

 _app/assets/javascripts/components/_\_all_\__items.js.jsx_
 ```javascript